Shared Technology Vision

 As part of our 1:1 laptop program, students use their school issued laptop for research, collaboration, and communication as they become digital citizens.
 Sample learning activities include:

-- Creating data tables for science lab reports.
+- Creating data tables and graphs for science lab reports.

 - Showcasing work in a digital portfolio.

-Teachers use Haiku, a course management system, so that students can easily access course handouts, videos shown in class, and class notes.
-The Secondary Technology and Learning Coordinator and Library Media Specialist support the teachers and the students with planning and implementing projects.
+Teachers use PowerSchool Learning, a learning management system, so students can easily access course handouts, videos shown in class, and class notes.
+The Secondary Technology and Learning Facilitators and Library Media Specialist support the teachers and the students with planning and implementing projects.

 Technology Related Coursework